Momentum Investing Strategy: How to Ride Market Trends for Profits

 | Performance potential | Can outperform in trending markets | Captures long-term market growth |

-The buy-and-hold investor is like someone who packs for a long road trip, expecting some rough weather and traffic along the way.
-They stay in their seat for the entire ride, knowing that over many years, the destination is worth the occasional bumps and slowdowns.
-They accept that during a bear market, their portfolio's value will drop, sometimes for a long while, trusting that history shows markets eventually recover.
+The buy-and-hold investor packs for a long road trip, expecting rough weather along the way.
+They stay in their seat for the entire ride, knowing that over many years the destination is worth the occasional bumps.

-The momentum trader, on the other hand, is more like a driver constantly checking traffic apps.
-They try to switch lanes or take exits to avoid slowdowns altogether.
-Their goal is to be invested when the market is moving up and to step aside when it starts to fall.
+The momentum trader constantly checks traffic apps.
+They try to switch lanes or take exits to avoid slowdowns.
 The tricky part?
 You have to be right about both when to get in and when to get out.
-The big risk is missing a sudden turnaround—like a market crash that happens too fast to react to, or jumping back in too late after a recovery has already started.
+The big risk is missing a sudden turnaround—a crash that happens too fast to react to, or jumping back in too late after a recovery started.

 How to Actually Put a Momentum Strategy to Work

-Getting the momentum strategy right comes down to discipline.
-It’s easy to get excited about high-flying stocks, but without a clear system, emotions can take over.
-Think of it like a recipe—you need to follow the steps to get consistent results.
-Here’s a straightforward way to build your own approach.
+Getting momentum right comes down to discipline.
+It's easy to get excited about high-flying stocks, but without a clear system, emotions take over.
+Here's a straightforward way to build your approach.

-First, decide how far back you want to look.
-Most investors who use this strategy check how a stock has performed over the last 3 to 12 months.
-The sweet spot for many is somewhere between 6 and 12 months.
-This window is long enough to spot a genuine trend, but not so long that you’re looking at ancient history.
+First, decide how far back to look.
+Most investors check performance over the last 3 to 12 months.
+The sweet spot for many is between 6 and 12 months.
+That window is long enough to spot a genuine trend but not so long you're looking at ancient history.

-Next, figure out your ranking system.
-How will you pick the winners?
-Some people look purely at which stocks have gone up the most (absolute returns).
-Others compare a stock’s performance to its peers or the overall market (relative strength).
-You can even mix the two methods.
-The key is to pick one method and stick with it for consistency.
+Next, pick your ranking system.
+Some people look purely at which stocks went up the most (absolute returns).
+Others compare a stock's performance to its peers (relative strength).
+You can mix both methods.
+Pick one and stick with it for consistency.

 Set a schedule for updating your portfolio.
-You don't need to make changes every day.
-Rebalancing monthly or quarterly is usually enough.
-This keeps trading costs in check while still letting you adjust your holdings to reflect the latest momentum leaders.
+You don't need changes every day.
+Monthly or quarterly rebalancing is enough.
+This keeps trading costs in check while letting you adjust to the latest momentum leaders.

 Get a second opinion before you buy.
 A stock might show great momentum, but is it overbought?
-Using a simple technical indicator like the RSI or MACD can help confirm the signal.
-It’s like checking the weather forecast a second time before heading out—it adds a layer of reassurance.
-For a deep dive into a specific oscillator built for this purpose, see our guide on the Stochastic Momentum Index Indicator for TradingView Pine Script.
+Using RSI or MACD can confirm the signal.
+I like checking the Stochastic Momentum Index Indicator for TradingView Pine Script as an extra layer—it's helped me avoid a few bad entries.

 Never skip risk management.
-This is the most important part.
 Momentum can reverse suddenly.
 Protect yourself by:

 - Limiting how much you put into any single stock.